-Non-musical interests are primarily about raising my two daughters, and being a practice partner on violin to one of them!
+Non-musical interests are primarily about raising my two daughters, and being a practice partner on violin to both as well!
 Helping them develop emotionally, intellectually and finding their place draws me to greater depths of enjoyment of the world, through the hard work of being a parent.
 Before them I had time for Mankind Project (mkp.org), tournament level chess, and other ‘European’ board games.
 My exercise and adult hobby is tennis, when I get the chance.
-Musical hobbies include piano, expanding my fiddling, exploring improvisation, and singing harmony.
+Musical hobbies include piano, expanding my fiddling, exploring improvisation, and singing harmony with any song that is on.